Collected Writings on ScriptureHardback D A Carson

 Over the past thirty years, D. A. Carson has written widely on the nature and interpretation of Scripture.
 This timely collection of his work selects five key essays on relevant themes and critical reviews of nine books on Scripture.(more...)

-Engaging with Barth (Paperback) Contemporary evangelical critiques £10.00 (You Save 50%)
+Engaging with Barth (Unknown format) Contemporary evangelical critiques £15.39 (You Save 23%)

 The Divine Spiration of Scripture (Paperback) Challenging evangelical perspectives £11.54 (You Save 23%)